marick/nh/prototypes/p003_test_first/JARGON.md

+#### Action Edge

 #### Affordance

 As a descriptive term, used in the psychology sense: what the environment offers the individual.
-Also a particular type of *cluster* that receives data from *Affordance Land*.
-Affordance Land generates named data.
-The same-named affordance routes the data to other, downstream clusters.
+Affordances are received from *Affordance Land* by *perception edges*. *Action edges* change Affordance Land to present new affordances to either some later perceptiuon edge or to the user.

 #### Affordance Land